Important Arizona Divorce Information

 New statute changes were imposed recently that can affect your case, including the statute regarding spousal maintenance requests.
 New changes to the Rules of Family Law Procedure were also approved and took effect on January 1, 2019.
 Attorneys that do not practice family law regularly are often may not be aware of such changes that may affect your case.

-At Bishop Law Offices, P.C., we meet as a team regularly to discuss new laws and the application of the law to our clients’ cases in order to obtain the best results possible.
+At Bishop, Del Vecchio & Beeks Law Office, P.C., we meet as a team regularly to discuss new laws and the application of the law to our clients’ cases in order to obtain the best results possible.

 Divorce Division of Property and Debts

 Sometimes the division of assets and debts in a divorce case is fairly straightforward.
 On other occasions, one of the parties has not been involved as much in the finances and may not know what the parties own in assets or what they have incurred in debts.
 In some cases, one of the parties may be hiding assets.
 Not only must all assets be identified, sometimes it is necessary to make sure that the assets are properly valued so that our clients receive their fair share.
 Property interests in an Arizona divorce case may include real estate, personal property, business interests, retirement plans, pensions, and other tangible and intangible assets.
 Our Phoenix property division lawyers take the necessary steps to make sure that all marital assets are identified and all arguments are made to have such assets properly and equitably divided.
 This often includes issuing subpoenas, taking depositions, and other methods of discovery to obtain necessary information and documents.
 If the value of the property is disputed, we obtain the necessary evidence so that the Court can apply proper values to ensure that you receive your fair share.

 We have much more information about the division of property and debts (including what constitutes community property and sole and separate property) on our website.

 What is Community Property?